Lande21/RolandeUmuhoz/README.md

 My name is **Rolande Umuhoza** , I am currently pursuing a **Masters in Data Science.**

-I am fond of using frameworks to develop apps and using AI-ML models to mine large datasets.
+I am fond of using frameworks and using AI-ML models to mine large datasets.

 Actively Lloking for internship opportunities for Data Analyst,or Database Analyst or ML/ Data Engineer for Summer 2025.
 - [ Willing to Relocate in Person/ Hybrid to North America for Summer 2025]